 This happens quite a bit, yea.
 Sometimes sooner, sometimes longer, but it happens on a regular basis.”

 NOTE: Although the specifics of dates for this example were not clear, the delay of dream incorporation was not long enough to classify it as the dream-lag effect.
 It may be harder to remember dream contents when dreams were recurrent.

-NOTE: Although the lag effect did not match the original definition of 6-8 days on average, it is far enough from the day-residue effect that it has become a different type of dream incorporation.
+The lag effect did not match the original definition of 6-8 days on average; however, it is far enough from the day-residue effect to become a different type of dream incorporation.

 NOTE: Even though there was some kind of lag effect, the dream-lag effect overall was weak.

 “Core 1: I remember TV noises from the living room while I was in the bedroom doing nothing.
 Not sure if it’s real live TV noise slipping into my dreams cuz parents were watching a movie in the living room that night.